uviclibraries/html-css/act-1.md

 HTML (Hypertext Markup Language) is a "markup" language, or a text-encoding system that defines the structure and formatting of a digitial "document," such as a web page.
 So, when we talk about "code" in this context, we are referring to "encoding."

 Like any language, HTML is an agreed-upon set of codes that define a shared meaning.
 Another word for the act of encoding is "tagging."
-We use HTML "tags" to tell a web browser how to interpret specific content (text, images, videos, and so on).
+We use HTML "tags" to tell a web browser—such as Firefox, Safari, or Chrome—how to interpret specific content (text, images, videos, and so on).

 For example, we might want some part of our text, like a chapter title, to be a heading.
 A heading will stand out from the rest of the text by being larger and bolder than the text around it.
 In that case, we would use the HTML tag for a heading, and "wrap" a selection of text with that tag.

+Next, let's look at the anatomy of a tag.

-- HTML tags have three elements:
+HTML tags have three elements:
-    - (1) the opening tag, which has a descriptor symbol such as `h1` between two pointy, or angle, brackets: `<` and `>`;
+- (1) the **"opening" tag**, which has a descriptor symbol such as `h1` between two pointy, or angle, brackets: `<` and `>`;
-    - (2) the closing tag, which has the same symbols as the opening tag, with a forward slash _before_ the descriptor (there are some tags that don’t need a closing bracket and these are called "self-closing" tags);
+- (2) the **"closing" tag**, which has the same symbols as the opening tag, with a forward slash _before_ the descriptor—there are some tags that don’t need a closing bracket and these are called "self-closing" tags, but will ignore those for now;
-    - (3) finally, we have the content (everything between the opening bracket and the closing bracket).
+- (3) finally, we have **the content**, which is everything between the opening tag and the closing tag.
+Browsers are designed to hide tags, but display the content between them.
+[stopped here]

 > **<mark>Note</mark>** that Sublime Text is programmed to provide some HTML features, such as autocompletes, suggestions, and other features to make your "[markup](https://en.wikipedia.org/wiki/Markup_language)" work easier and more reliable.
 For example, try Sublime Text's autocomplete feature by typing the letter “**<h**”.
 Note that a dropdown list of suggestions will appear, giving you the option to autocomplete the line for you.
 Like autocomplete with texting, it is easy to make a mistake, so always make sure that you are selecting the correct choice.
 >